 While recently below that as well, it is of note that it barely reached the next historic interim congestion int the 16.30 area prior to the current rebound (i.e. not nearing heavier support in the 16.00 and 15.70-.60 areas.)
-It is important to watch that prominent historic 17.15-16.90 congestion on the current recovery.
+It is important to watch how it does after today's crossing back above that prominent historic 17.15-16.90 congestion.
+Next short-term congestion remains back into the 17.55-.50 area.